zanglang/sshrc/README.md

+# sshrc

+Bring your config files with you

+## Description

+This is a fork of [Russell91](https://github.com/Russell91)'s awesome [sshrc](https://github.com/Russell91/sshrc) utility.
+The original goal of this project was to refactor Russell91's script to make it more readable and more modular.
+Since then, I have also introduced some additional features to the script.

+### Improvements

+- Help text and man page entry
+- Supports more than one base64 encoding utility
+- Configurable compression utility (--archiver); bzip2 generally seems to work best in my experience
+- Support for defining your own shell wrapper; this can be used, for example, to start zsh instead of bash
+- Better MOTD support
+- More files can be included in .sshrc.d
+  - The original sshrc limits you to 64KB because this is the maximum command size on some machines; not all machines are limited to 64KB though, so this version makes the check configurable (--arg-max)
+  - This version allows not uploading the script itself to the remote server (--no-bin); this provides a small amount of extra space
+  - The --arg-size flag allows you to see how big the command will be
+- Debug flags that give more insight into the inner workings of the script

 ## Usage

 sshrc works just like ssh, but it also sources the ~/.sshrc on your local computer after logging in remotely.